WyruSeppo/BioBert_Annotations/README.md

 ## Running the program

 ### 1. Config
 The biobert.ini file contains multiple parameters to configure the program.
+At the start, these setting will be loaded.

 - fasta_file =  The file location for the fasta file that contains the Ids of proteins we want to process
 - annotation_file_input =  The file location for the Annotation Data, when loading the data from file.